MarcosPD3008/docker-projects/README.md

 - Changes to `nextcloud/` folder → deploys only Nextcloud
 - Changes to `sonarqube/` folder → deploys only SonarQube
 - Changes to `wiki/` folder → deploys only Wiki
+- Changes to `minecraft/` folder → deploys only Minecraft Server

 ### Benefits of Self-Hosted Runners